Celebrate Independence Day by making this easy cardboard Philippine flag with your little ones!

 The lively colors on the cardboard not only reflected the visual essence of the Philippine flag but also added a personal touch to our celebration.
 Crafting together provided a meaningful way to connect with our heritage while creating lasting memories.

 How to create a cardboard Philippine flag:

 - Glue gun and stick

-- Cut out the sun and stars from the cardboard.
+- Cut the sun and stars from the cardboard.

-- Glue the sun and stars into the white colored cardboard.
+- Attach the sun and stars by gluing them onto the white-colored cardboard.

-- Take out a second cardboard the same size as the flag.
+- Get another cardboard of the same size as the whole flag.

-- Glue the chopstick on the left side of the cardboard.
+- Secure the chopstick to the back part of the flag.

 PIN ME FOR LATER